ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

             print(finalTime) -- Print out the time to test

-            -- Check if the final time was better than the players best time.
+            -- Check if the final time was better than the best time of the player.

             CheckForBestTime(obj, finalTime)